mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ### How my research contributes in this area - particularly in the conception of different pedagogies.

 How then does this impact on conceptions of valuable pedagogies to help the development of coding fluency (NOTE THIS IS NOW MISSING FROM THE RQs)

+#### Quick Re-framing of My pedagogical approach in a/c dimension

+We now return to the question.

+Q: What is abstraction and who useful for?
+A: In this study.
+GDPs are useful as a inclusive, intermediate framework, with alignment between experience and abstractions of product.

 #### Comparing my pedagogical framing regarding dimensions of abstract/ concrete with existing research